Frequently Asked Questions

 When are classes held?

-Classes are held for fours every morning Monday through Friday.
-Russian students have an additional hour of classes in the afternoon.
+Classes are held for four hours every morning Monday through Friday.
+Arabic, Japanese, Korean, and Russian students have an additional hour of classes in the afternoon.

-All students have two hours of language table per week.
+All students have 1-2 hours of language tables per week.

 In addition, there are numerous extracurricular cultural activities in the afternoons and evenings.
 Some extracurricular activities will be required by your instructor.

 The homework load each night is between 2 and 4 hours.

 How do I transfer my Workshop credits to my home institution?